-We are subject to interest rate risk in connection with our Term Loan and borrowings under our revolving credit facility, each of which bears interest at variable rates.
-As of March 29, 2019, we had \$68.3 million aggregate principal amount outstanding on the Term Loan, \$14.0 million of borrowings outstanding under the revolving credit facility with \$2.7 million in letters of credit issued and \$13.3 million available for borrowing under the revolving credit facility.
-Borrowings under the Credit Agreement bear interest at a rate equal to either, at our option, (i) the highest of the prime rate, the Federal Funds Rate plus 0.5% or one-month LIBOR plus 1.00% (the "Base Rate") or (ii) LIBOR, in each case plus an applicable margin ranging from 0.25% to 3.00% with respect to Base Rate borrowings and 1.25% to 4.00% with respect to LIBOR borrowings.
-The applicable margin is based upon our consolidated leverage ratio.
-We are also required to pay a commitment fee for the unused portion of the revolving line of credit, which ranged from 0.20% to 0.40% per annum, and fees on any letters of credit drawn under the facility, which ranges from 0.94% to 4.00%, in each case, depending on whether such letter of credit is a performance or financial letter of credit and our consolidated total leverage ratio.
-The Term Loan amortizes quarterly in an amount equal to 10% annually, with a final payment of all then remaining principal due on the maturity date of October 1, 2023.
+We are subject to interest rate risk in connection with our Term A Loan and borrowings, if any, under our Revolving Credit Facility and Delayed Draw Term Loan, each of which bears interest at variable rates.
+As of June 28, 2019, \$100.0 million was outstanding under the Term A Loan, no borrowed amounts were outstanding and \$2.7 million in letters of credit were issued under the Revolving Credit Facility and no amounts were outstanding under the Delayed Draw Term Loan.
+Borrowings under the Credit Agreement bear interest at a rate equal to either, at our option, (i) the highest of the prime rate, the Federal Funds Rate plus 0.5% or one-month LIBOR plus 1.00% (the "Base Rate") or (ii) LIBOR, in each case plus an applicable margin ranging from 0.125% to 1.00% with respect to Base Rate borrowings and 1.125% to 2.00% with respect to LIBOR borrowings.
+The applicable margin is based upon our consolidated total leverage ratio.
+We are also required to pay a commitment fee for the unused portion of the Revolving Credit Facility and the Delayed Draw Term Loan, which ranges from 0.15% to 0.35% per annum depending on our consolidated total leverage ratio, and fees on the face amount of any letters of credit outstanding under the Revolving Credit Facility, which range from 0.84% to 2.00% per annum, in each case, depending on whether such letter of credit is a performance or financial letter of credit and our consolidated total leverage ratio.